pcgrisha/docs.carpentries.org/topic_folders/communications/guides/submit_blog_post.md

 __In all cases__, please read the [Requirements](#requirements).

-, the latter method
-is for those more confident in GitHub and who prefer to edit Markdown locally:

 #### Preferred Mechanisms

-These methods are the preferred route for non-experts in Git and GitHub.
+These methods are the preferred route for non-experts in Git and GitHub:

 - Create and edit a Markdown file directly in The Carpentries blog GitHub repository, then raise a Pull Request.
 Follow [these instructions](#creating-a-markdown-file-in-github).